lifemapper/bison/docs/notes/process_2019_10.rst

   * Discard records that fail for X reason

     * No scientificName or taxonKey
-    * BISON provider or resource with url like bison.usgs.gov
+    * BISON provider or resource with url containing 'bison.'
     * QUESTION: discard with url like bison.ornl.gov?

   * Use ‘$’ delimiter in CSV output